Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval

-As a special case, this work assumes $T_{d} (0)=0$.
-Here, we optimize the parameter of $p$, denoted as $p_{\mathrm{opt}}$ in terms of data collection delay.
+Here, we first optimize the parameter of $p$ in terms of data collection delay.
 This is because a smaller delay is important to realize information freshness at the deadline, by which the sink can activate nodes at a much later time to obtain smaller \gls{k-qaoi}.
-Specifically, we tune the value of $p$ in accordance with the number of wake-up nodes $w$, so that the expected data collection delay can be minimized, as shown below.

 In the \gls{osd} model, the number of active users gradually decreases as packets are successfully transmitted.
 In~\cite{epoch}, in order to analyze the delay and energy consumption of the nodes operating with $p$-persistent \gls{csma} protocol under \gls{osd}, the authors introduced the notion of an ``epoch,'' which is defined as the time required for a single sensor node succeeding in data transmission when the $m$ active nodes compete for the channel.
 Then, the authors analyzed the expected time for an \emph{epoch} with $m$ active nodes analytically, denoted as $\mathbb{E}[T_m]$, which can be expressed as~\cite{epoch,TGCN_Content}: